thineshsubramani/thineshsubramani/README.md

 ### I'm actively looking for a software engineering internship
 ### Elite Programmer

-### Sorry, I have worked on lot of Software Development project in university but of most projects are passionate and solo project so I didn't upload into github.
+##### Sorry, I have worked on lot of Software Development projects in university but of most projects are solo project so I didn't upload into github.

 ### My Skills